Male Infertility Treatment in Nashville, TN

 Men who suffer from retrograde ejaculation are unable to get their sperm to the woman’s egg because instead of exiting through the urethra, the sperm is directed back into the man’s bladder.
 Retrograde ejaculation is caused by issues of the nervous system and is characterized by a “dry” ejaculation.

-In order to evaluate and treat male fertility issues, Dr. Pollard will take a thorough history and perform a physical exam.
+In order to evaluate and treat male fertility issues, our Providers will take a thorough history and perform a physical exam.
 A semen sample will be tested to evaluate sperm counts as well as the shape and movement of the sperm.
 A blood test will also be sent to check the levels of different hormones and chemicals that are specific to fertility management.

 Based on the cause of male fertility issues, recommended treatments will vary.
 These include hormonal management, medications, antioxidant therapy, and, sometimes, surgical treatments.